stacey0331/key_value_store/README.md

-    store_id INT PRIMARY KEY,          -- Unique identifier for the store policy VARCHAR(10) NOT NULL,       -- Policy can be 'lru' or 'lfu' capacity INT DEFAULT 1000,         -- Default capacity is 1000 cache TEXT[],                      -- Array to store cache keys in order (use TEXT or VARCHAR based on requirements)
+    store_id INT PRIMARY KEY,          -- Unique identifier for the store policy VARCHAR(10) NOT NULL,       -- Policy can be 'lru' or 'lfu' capacity INT DEFAULT 1000,         -- Default capacity is 1000 cache JSONB,                      -- Array to store cache keys in order (use TEXT or VARCHAR based on requirements) freq JSONB,

     CHECK (policy IN ('lru', 'lfu'))   -- Constraint to ensure policy is either 'lru' or 'lfu' );